-The point of content marketing is to build an audience that consumes and shares that content.
+The point of content marketing is to build an audience that consumes and shares that relevant content.
 And the fact of the matter is, if your content provides no other insights other than how great your product or service is, nobody is going to want to read or share it.

 On the other hand, if you’re producing valuable content that teaches users a useful skill, or gives them some good advice, or delivers some interesting industry insights – that’s the sort of stuff that web users crave.

-86% of consumers suffer from banner blindness because they have learnt to subconsciously ignore anything that looks like an advertisement.
+Do you know that 86% of consumers suffer from banner blindness because they have learnt to subconsciously ignore anything that looks like an advertisement.
 When it comes to your content marketing, as soon as you start lapsing into a sales pitch, alarm bells start ringing in your readers’ minds, and they’ll remember that they hate advertising, and that they shouldn’t trust you at all.

 Over to You

-Content should educate, not sell.
 It should persuade an audience that you’re a brand worthy of their attention because you’ve always got something useful to say, not just something to sell.
 A good content marketing strategy will put your audience’s interests first, will turn your website into a trusted resource of information, and will never come across as nothing more than a bad sales pitch.